Home

 Clothall’s ‘Year of the Birds’

-There is a whole year of events planned to celebrate the fantastic East Window in Clothall Church, and to raise funds for its restoration and conservation which include talks, concerts, outdoor activities, and more- see attached flyer for our children’s stained glass event on Thursday 2nd April .
+There is a whole year of events planned to celebrate the fantastic East Window in Clothall Church, and to raise funds for its restoration and conservation which include talks, concerts, outdoor activities, and more.
+See the attached poster for more details.

 Sandon Singers Community Choir

 If you’d like to come along and sing, in a relaxed and friendly group, then Sandon Singers is for you.
 You don’t need to be able to read music, and if you can’t make every rehearsal, that’s fine.
-Next rehearsals are: 16th March and 30th March.
+Next rehearsal is Monday 8th June, then Monday 22nd June.
+We are singing in a concert in Litlington Church on 13th June and in Sandon on 11th July.

-Our Reading and Discussion Group is on Thursdays at 6:30pm on Zoom.
+Reading and Discussion Group Thursdays at 6:30pm on Zoom.

 Weston Luncheon Club